Inclusive Partner Certificate Program

 **All prospective Inclusive Partners must complete this workshop before progressing further in the program.

 The introductory program is designed to give participants a theoretical framework of belonging and build a toolkit of inclusive practices that they can start incorporating into their daily lives.
 The purpose of this session is to provide a foundational understanding of inclusion and establish a baseline for all participants who plan to continue in the program.
-This session will lightly touch on a variety of identities, but will primary cover general inclusive practices.
+This session will lightly touch on a variety of identities, but will primarily cover general inclusive practices.

 • First-Generation & Limited-Income